CryptoKami/cryptokami-core/networking/README.md

 # cryptokami-sl-networking

-Subproject with abstracted networking logic that is used in Cryptokami SL.
+Subproject with abstracted networking logic that is used in CryptoKami Core.

 ## Overview